cloudflare/cloudflare-docs/content/learning-paths/secure-internet-traffic/build-network-policies/recommended-network-policies.md

 {{</details>}}

+{{<details header="Posture-Fail-NET-Restricted-Access" open="true">}}

 Restrict access for devices where baseline posture checks have not passed.
 If posture checks are integrated with service providers such as Crowdstrike or Intune via the API, this policy dynamically blocks access for devices that do not meet predetermined security requirements.

-Restrict access for devices where baseline posture checks have not passed.
-If posture checks are integrated with service providers such as Crowdstrike or Intune via the API, this policy dynamically block access for devices that do not meet predetermined security requirements.

 | Selector                     | Operator    | Value                               | Logic | Action |
 | ---------------------------- | ----------- | ----------------------------------- | ----- | ------ |